 Ten years ago, there were fewer colors from which to choose.
 I went to a boutique at night in the middle of winter and was incorrectly matched to Honey Bronze, far too dark.
 I have since found much more suitable colors for my skin tone in both Ivory and Light Beige.
 According to the JI makeup artists, you are supposed to use two colors and apply the lightest to the center of the face and the darker color along the hairline.
 I believe her starter kits contain two pressed foundations, but I couldn't be bothered.
 I suspect that's a marketing gimmick to get customers to buy two when one should suffice.

-After I started blogging and became curious about other foundations by Chanel Guerlain, Laura Mercier, Make Up For Ever, Rouge Bunny Rouge, Vincent Longo, Becca, Besame Cosmetics, and others, I always came back to Jane Iredale.
+After I started blogging and became curious about other foundations enough to try them, I always came back to Jane Iredale.
 This makeup does exactly what I want it to do with very little fuss, and it never causes skin eruptions.
 It evens out my skin tone in the most natural way, without looking flat.
-And even if my skin starts out a bit matte, the finish takes on a more glowy, sateen finish after hour or two.
+And even if my skin starts out a bit matte immediately after applying, the finish becomes a bit glowy within an hour or two.

 If I don't feel like waiting an hour, I can immediately add a bit of glow with Jane Iredale's Balance Antioxidant Hydration Spray.
-I spray a flocked sponge and press my skin with the moisture.
+I spray a flocked sponge and press it into my skin.

 To apply the Jane Iredale PurePressed foundation, I use her Handi brush, a flat-topped kabuki that is exquisitely soft.
-I've been using it almost daily for 12 years, and it still looks and performs great.
+I've been using this brush daily for 12 years, and it still looks and performs great.

-Even though I use those blunt tips against my skin, it never stings or irrirates, and there has been absolutely no shedding.
+The tips do not feel blunt or sharp on my skin, so this brush never stings or irritates.
+Moreover, there has been absolutely no shedding.
 I love the maple handle, which allows for easy gripping (unlike some brushes that are slippery).

 Jane Iredale foundation comes in a decent range of colors for all skin tones.
 Colors are grouped by Neutral, Cool, and Warm.
-I have found that I can wear colors from all three categories: Ivory from the neutral, Light Beige from the cool, and Warm Silk from the warm.
+As with most brands, Warm has more options.

 In an upcoming post, I'll review the other Jane Iredale products I like, including concealer, lipstick and eyeshadow.
 Does anyone else like Jane Iredale products?
 What are your favorites?